Zolotyi Potik: History

 When Stefan Potocki established Potok Złoty, he modified his coat of arms by changing the silver cross to gold - in this way, the Piława Potocki line evolved into two branches: silver and golden.
 He and his wife, Maria Mohylanka, founded a church and convent of St. Stefan in the town.
-Jakub Potocki and Stefan Potocki are both buried there.
+Jakub Potocki and Stefan Potocki are both buried in the parish's cemetery.